namhyung/uftrace/doc/uftrace-script.md

 The uftrace tool supports script execution for each function entry and exit.
 The supported script types are Python 2.7, Python 3 and Lua 5.1 as of now.

-The user can write four functions. 'uftrace_entry' and 'uftrace_exit' are executed whenever each function is executed at the entry and exit.
-However 'uftrace_begin' and 'uftrace_end' are only executed once when the target program begins and ends.
+The user can write five functions. 'uftrace_entry' and 'uftrace_exit' are executed whenever each function is executed at the entry and exit.
+However 'uftrace_begin' and 'uftrace_end' are only executed once when the target program begins and ends.  'uftrace_event' is called when it sees an event.

     $ cat scripts/simple.py
     def uftrace_begin(ctx):